joebowness/allelic-polycombChIP/PolycombChIP_functions.md

 **poormappability.blacklist**

 This function defines windows with outlier signal in an non-allelic 'input' sample, which are often the result of poor mappability in repetitive regions of the genome.
-We suggest to define ‘poor mappability’ regions as windows with +/- 2.5 median absolute deviation (from visual inspection of plots), although this mad threshold is adjustable.
+We suggest to define ‘poor mappability’ regions as windows with +/- 2.5 median absolute deviation (from visual inspection of plots), although this m.a.d. threshold is adjustable.

 ```{poormappability.blacklist}